pinskylab/NePADE/README.md

 • **PADE_stock_assessment16.xlsx**: number of fish at age, estimated fishing mortality at age, natural mortality at age & proportion mature at age for 1982-2015

-• **SNP.DP3g95nomafnomac.FIL.FIL.recode.140trimmed.284fish.vcf**: vcf files containing all available SNPs on a contig
+• **SNP.DP3g95nomafnomac.FIL.FIL.recode.140trimmed.284fish.vcf**: vcf file containing all available SNPs on a contig (3905 SNPs for 284 larvae)

-• **SNP.DP3g95nomafnomac.FIL.FIL.recode.140trimmed.284fish.firstsnp.genepop.gen**: genepop file generated from SNP.DP3g95nomafnomac.FIL.FIL.recode.140trimmed.284fish.gen by retaining only first SNP on a contig, full datset is composed of 3905 SNPs for 284 larvae
+• **SNP.DP3g95nomafnomac.FIL.FIL.recode.140trimmed.284fish.firstsnp.vcf**: vcf file containing the first SNP on a contig

+• **SNP.DP3g95nomafnomac.FIL.FIL.recode.140trimmed.284fish.firstsnp.genepop.gen**: genepop file generated from SNP.DP3g95nomafnomac.FIL.FIL.recode.140trimmed.284fish.firstsnp.vcf.
+This genepop file was then used to evaluate individuals with high heterozygosity and loci not in HWP.

 #### ``` bayescan_output/ ``` <br>